 The History of Birthstones

-The history of precious gemstones being assigned to a specified month dates all the way back to the first century.
-You may be surprised to learn that the most common belief about birthstones led people to collect all 12 gemstones instead of the stone for the month of their individual birth.
+Have you ever wondered who decided that emeralds are the official birthstone for May?
+The assignment of precious gemstones to specific months dates all the way back to the first century, and you may be surprised to learn that people used to collect all 12 gemstones instead of the stone for the month of their individual birth.

 Precious gemstones have been worn to adorn crowns and signify wealth all over the world for centuries.
 In some cultures precious gems were also tied to religion and religious figures.